mcinglis/c-style/readme.md

 Every pointer in a struct is an opportunity for a segmentation fault.

 If the would-be pointer shouldn't be NULL, isn't an array of an unknown size, and isn't of the type of the struct itself, then don't make it a pointer.
-Just include the type itself in the struct.
-Don't worry about the size of the containing struct until you've finished development and have done benchmarks.
+Just include a member of the type itself in the struct.
+Don't worry about the size of the containing struct until you've done benchmarks.